-Schiess is a principal on the Policy and Thought Leadership team.
+Background: Jennifer Schiess is a principal on the Policy and Thought Leadership team.
 Previously, she spent a decade working with the Texas Legislature, most recently serving as the primary adviser to the legislature on school finance and a range of other public education issues including standards, assessment, and accountability; educator quality, compensation, and benefits; and charter schools and school choice policy.
 While in Texas, she led a team of analysts charged with managing and supporting legislative deliberations regarding the state’s public education budget and analyzing public education legislation for fiscal and policy implications.
-Prior to her time in Texas, Schiess worked in university and governmental relations for Vanderbilt University, where she collaborated with a range of communities internal and external to the university and led the establishment of a nonprofit organization concerned with regional smart planning, and taught English in a public high school in Nashville, Tennessee.
-Schiess holds a bachelor’s degree in English from Duke University, a Master’s of Education degree from Vanderbilt University, and a Master’s of Public Policy degree from Duke University.
+Prior to her time in Texas, Schiess worked in university and governmental relations for Vanderbilt University, where she collaborated with a range of communities internal and external to the university and led the establishment of a nonprofit organization concerned with regional smart planning, and taught English in a public high school in Nashville.
+Schiess holds a bachelor’s degree in English from Duke University, a master’s degree in education from Vanderbilt University, and a master’s degree in public policy from Duke University.

 Why I Do This Work: I believe that in order to have a prosperous and accountable society of adults, we must provide our children with the tools, through our education system, to enable full participation in a democracy and to create economic success.
 As a product of public primary and secondary schools, I was fortunate to benefit from schooling that prepared me well and aligned with my goals for college and career, and I believe that it is both possible and essential that all children have access to a high quality educational experience.